For best prices and early deliveries, WhatsApp us at. 918488070070

 Kerala weddings involve a series of rituals held before, during, and after the wedding.
 The wedding starts with the Muhurtam ceremony, where a priest comes to the family home and studies the couple’s horoscopes.
 Based on that, he carefully picks an auspicious time for the wedding.
 Following the Muhurtam is the Nischayam, also known as the engagement ceremony.
 During Nischayam, the couple exchanges rings, families exchange gifts and jewellery, and elders bless the bride and groom.

 Another significant pre-wedding custom is the Traditional Party or Ayinoon, a feast organised by the bride's family.
 This gathering brings together friends, relatives, and neighbours to celebrate the wedding.
 The Ayinoon features music, dance, and a delicious spread of Kerala's delights, creating a festive and exciting atmosphere.
+Another key pre-wedding tradition is the Madhuparkam Ritual, where the bride’s father welcomes the groom, and he gifts a white saree for the bride to wear during the ceremonies.

 In a traditional Hindu wedding in Kerala, the ceremony commences with the groom being warmly welcomed by the bride's family and led to the sacred mandap.
 A significant ritual is the Thalikettu Kalyanam, where the groom lovingly ties a symbolic wedding thread (thali) around the bride's neck, signifying their unity in marriage.
 The thali, an adornment cherished by the bride for a lifetime, represents her new role as a married woman.

+The ceremony of Panigrahanam represents the groom’s acceptance of his bride.
 Another important custom is Kanyadaanam, where the bride's father entrusts her hand to the groom as a symbol of his faith in him to cherish and support her.
 This heartfelt gesture marks the bride's transition from her parental home to her new marital life, highlighting strong family ties and mutual responsibilities.
 During Saptapadi, the couple takes seven ceremonial rounds around the sacred fire together, each step symbolising promises and commitments they make to each other.
 This tradition signifies their shared journey in life as they vow to uphold their promises and love for one another.

 In the Sparsham Ritual, the couple tenderly touches their foreheads together.
 As a symbolic gesture, the bride throws rice into a veil and then places her foot on a grinding stone called the “ammi.”
 This shows her acceptance of new marital responsibilities and transition into her new family.
 The wedding festivities conclude with Sadhya, a traditional lunch served on banana leaves.
 This elaborate vegetarian feast includes a variety of dishes that represent the community’s hospitality and the joyful celebration of the marriage.
+Post-wedding traditions include Kudivep, during which the married couple proceeds to the groom’s home.
+The Grihapravesh ceremony then marks the bride’s entrance into her husband’s household, where she is welcomed by her mother-in-law.

 Wedding Attire